JavaMail Bridge Extension Swiftlet

 Configure an Outbound Bridge to Send Queue Messages as Email

-- Specify the source queue or topic.
+- Specify the source queue name in source-name and set enabled="true".

 <swiftlet name="xt$javamail">